Elements of Art and Principles of Design Booklets

 Use it to reinforce each element or principle as you introduce them throughout the year, or as a review at the start.
 Curate your spiral curriculum by adding pages each year as new content is learned.
 This way kids can quickly access these concepts right at their fingertips!

-Features of Interactive Fans
+Features of This Interactive Fan Bundle

 - Two, 51-page interactive fans with writing, drawing, and art history connections that students can build upon throughout the school year